Setting up my webpage - you can do it too!

 blogdown::new_site(theme = "yihui/hugo-lithium")

-This theme corresponds to the github path were the theme is hosted.
-The hugo-lithium theme is the default theme and it has a very minimalist feel to it.
+theme is the default theme and it has a very minimalist feel to it.
 However it is not too popular, and its very simple aesthetics is not what I’m looking for.

-I will generate my site with the hugo-apero theme.
+theme.
 It’s beautiful and well documented.
 Take a look!

 blogdown::new_site(theme = "hugo-apero/hugo-apero")